Repeatable patterns and the maximum multiplicity of a generator in a reduced word: The minimization problem for finite Coxeter groups

 Recall that a \emph{generalized Cartan matrix} $A$ of a Coxeter system $(W,S)$ is a real $n\times n$ matrix such that \begin{itemize} \item $A_{ii}=2$ for $i=1,\ldots,n$ and $A_{ij}\leq0$ for $i\neq j$, \item $A_{ij}<0$ if and only if $A_{ji}<0$ and $A_{ij}A_{ji}=4\cos^2(\pi/m_{ij})$ for $i\neq j$. \end{itemize} We say that a generalized Cartan matrix $A$ is \emph{restricted} if $m_{ij}=3$, or equivalently, there is a single edge between $s_i$ and $s_j$ in the Dynkin diagram, implies that $A_{ij}=A_{ji}=-1$.
 Note that if $(W,S)$ is simply-laced, then any restricted generalized Cartan matrix is the Cartan matrix.
 We now state our main result of the section.

-\begin{thm} Let $W$ be a finite Coxeter group generated by $S=\{s_1,\ldots,s_n\}$, whose Dynkin diagram has edge weight at most 2, i.e. $m_{ij}\leq4$ for all pair $i,j$.
-Let $v\in\mathbb{R}_{>0}^n$ be such that $v_i$ is the minimum number of appearances of $s_i$ in a reduced word of $w_0$.
+\begin{thm} Let $W$ be a finite Coxeter group generated by $S=\{s_1,\ldots,s_n\}$ and let $v\in\mathbb{R}_{>0}^n$ be such that $v_i$ is the minimum number of appearances of $s_i$ in a reduced word of $w_0$.
 Then there exists a restricted generalized Cartan matrix $A\in\mathbb{R}^{n\times n}$ of $(W,S)$ such that $Av\geq\mathbf{0}$, where the comparison is made entry-wise. \end{thm} \begin{proof} We make use of Proposition~\ref{prop:min-algorithm} for each type separately and provide the corresponding restricted generalized Cartan matrix.
 Note that $(Av)_i=2v_i+\sum_{j\sim i}A_{ij}v_j$, where $j\sim i$ means that the nodes $i$ and $j$ are adjacent in the Dynkin diagram.
 So $Av\geq\mathbf{0}$ is intuitively saying that the value $v$ at each node $i$ is at least half of the weighted sum of its neighbors.

 For the classical types, we mainly argue about type $B_n$, whose Coxeter group $W(B_n)$ is isomorphic to the group of signed permutations.
 The argument for type $D_n$, whose Coxeter group $W(D_n)$ is an index-2 subgroup of $W(B_n)$, is similar and we will omit unnecessary details.
 The argument for type $A_n$ is simpler.
 And for the exceptional types, we use Proposition~\ref{prop:min-algorithm} and a computer to generate each $v_i$, and then provide the matrix $A$ directly.
 0.5em \textbf{Type $B_n$}.
 Writing $\bar i:=-i$, we adopt the convention that